 A child's zip code should never determine her destiny; but today, the community she grows up in impacts her odds of graduating high school, her health outcomes, and her lifetime economic opportunities.
 It will take a collaborative effort - between private business and federal, state, and local officials; faith-based and non-profit organizations; and striving kids and parents - to ensure that hard work leads to a decent living for every American in every community.

 Building on those efforts, in his 2013 State of the Union Address, Former President Obama laid out an initiative to designate a number of urban, rural and tribal communities as Promise Zones.
 Promise Zones are high poverty communities where the federal government partners with local leaders to increase economic activity, improve educational opportunities, leverage private investment, reduce violent crime, enhance public health and address other priorities identified by the community.
 The 22 urban, rural, and tribal Promise Zones were selected through three rounds of national competition, in which applicants demonstrated a consensus vision for their community and its residents, the capacity to carry it out, and a shared commitment to specific, measurable results.

 The Promise Zone designation partners the Federal government with local leaders who are addressing multiple community revitalization challenges in a collaborative way.
 Promise Zone Designees will receive:

 Altogether, this package of assistance will accelerate local efforts.
 The Promise Zone designation will last for a term of 10 years.
 During this term, the specific benefits made available to Promise Zones will vary from year to year, and sometimes more often than annually, due to changes in the agency policies and changes in appropriations and authorizations for relevant programs.

-On June 6, 2016, the third and final round of Promise Zones designations was announced.
-The announcement brings the total number of designated Promise Zones to 22 communities across the country.
+The First Round Promise Zone designations were announced on January 9, 2014 and the Second Round of Promise Zone designations on April 28, 2015.
+On June 6, 2016, the third and final round of Promise Zones designations were announced, which brings the total number of designated Promise Zones to 22 communities across the country.